ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ## Workload Identity

+A workload identity may be composed of many attributes describing different aspects of a workload.
+This section describes a Workload Identifier consisting of a concise string allocated within a namespace defined by a Trust Domain.
+This Workload Identifier is present in Workload Identity Tokens and X.509 certificates issued by the authority for the Trust Domain.
+The Workload Identifier is used to associate additional identity attributes to the workload through the use of tokens (workload attribute tokens?) or online look up services.

+The Trust Domain consists of a string that matches the format of a fully qualified domain name.
+It is the intent that a Trust Domain is actually a domain name registered to the organization defining the Trust Domain, but this may not be true in all cases.
+The Trust Domain also specifies the issuer of cryptographically signed Workload Identity Tokens (WIT) or X.509 Certificate.
+The association between a Trust Domain and the cryptographic root of the signing authority for that Trust Domain must be made securely through an out-of-band mechanisms.
+[TODO: where should mechanisms be defined?]

+The Trust Domain also defines how the rest of the Workload Identifier is constructed.
+The Workload Identifier may represent a type of workload such that the same identifier may be used by many instances of the same service.
+A Trust Domain may choose identifiers to represent a specific instance of a workload such that each workload of the same type will have a specific identity.
+The Trust Domain could choose a naming scheme that allows for both objects by imposing a hierarchical structure on the naming format.

+The Trust Domain also defines which mechanisms are used to initially bootstrap a workload with a Workload Identifier and the mechanisms for a workload to obtain its workload identity credentials in the form of X.509 certificates and Workload Identity Tokens.

 ### Bootstrapping Workload Identity

 A workload needs to obtain its identity early in its lifecycle.
 This identity is sometimes referred to as the "bottom turtle" on which further identity and security context is built.